-Ireland's Government is now urging businesses, hauliers and freight logistics companies to consider switching to direct shipping routes to mainland-Europe to avoid the delays involved in transiting through the UK.
+Ireland's Government is now urging businesses, hauliers and freight logistics companies to consider switching to direct shipping routes to mainland Europe to avoid the delays involved in transiting through the UK.

-Crossing time for the new Rosslare-Dunkirk route is 24 hours - longer than to other French ports - such as Roscoff or Cherbourg, but it leaves travellers within 3 hours from Paris (Le Havre) and 20 minutes from the France-Belgium border.
+Crossing time for the new Rosslare-Dunkirk route is 24 hours - longer than to other French ports - such as Roscoff or Cherbourg, but it leaves travelers within 3 hours from Paris (Le Havre) and 20 minutes from the France-Belgium border.

 The route is expected to be attractive for inbound and outbound tourism when COVID travel restrictions are eased.